 Please know we will understand these limitations and welcome modifications (filming in your living room, solo performances rather than being accompanied, etc.).
 Please do your best to meet the requirements that are within your control outlined in the Guidelines For Support Material below.

-(If you plan to apply for both deadlines, you can use the Spring/Summer scholarship support material for the Fall/Winter application.
-Make sure that you adjust your introduction to the new deadline and ask for feedback in between applications to take advantage of improvements.)
+If you plan to apply for both deadlines, you can use some of the Spring/Summer scholarship support material for the Fall/Winter application.
+Adjustments: You need to add a new introduction and one new piece to your video if you are applying for music, theatre, circus arts, or dance.
+Please ask for feedback in between applications to take advantage of improvements.
+The Fall/Winter study application form opens mid-March.

 What you will need: